flempriere/SedgewickAlgorithmsInC/Chapter1/index.md

 ## [Exercise 1.5](./Exercises/Ex1_5/ex1_5.c)

 Repeats [Exercise 1.4](#exercise-14) but for [QuickUnion](#program-12).
 See [ex1_5.dat](./Exercises/Ex1_6/ex1_5.dat) for output.

 ## [Exercise 1.6](./Exercises/Ex1_6/ex1_6.dat)

 Gives the contents of the `id` array after each `union` for [Weighted QuickUnion](#program-13) running on the examples for [Figure 1.7](./Exercises/Ex1_6/figure1_6-7.dat) and [Figure 1.8](./Exercises/Ex1_6/figure1_8.dat).
 See [ex1_6.dat](./Exercises/Ex1_6/ex1_6.dat) for output.

 ## [Exercise 1.7](./Exercises/Ex1_7/ex1_7.c)

 Repeats [Exercise 1.4](#exercise-14) but for [Weighted QuickUnion](#program-13).
 See [ex1_4.dat](./Exercises/Ex1_7/ex1_7.dat) for output.

 ## [Exercise 1.8](./Exercises/Ex1_8/ex1_8.c)

 Repeats [Exercise 1.4](#exercise-14) but for
 [Weighted QuickUnion with Path Compression by Halving](#program-14).
 See [ex1_8.dat](./Exercises/Ex1_8/ex1_8.dat) for output.

 ## Exercise 1.9

+**Problem Statement**

-*Prove an upper bound on the number of machine instructions required to process $M$ connections on $N$ objects using [Program 1.3](#program-13).
-You may assume, that any C assignment operation always requires less than $c$ instructions.*
+Prove an upper bound on the number of machine instructions required to process $M$ connections on $N$ objects using [Program 1.3](#program-13).
+You may assume, that any C assignment operation always requires less than $c$ instructions.

 **Solution**